-Going through the different types of girls, a Sweet Girl is sweet both on the inside and on the outside, since she does not consider displaying her sweetness as a “weakness” (God bless the Sweet Girls).
-A Diva is sweet on the inside but likes to display a certain image of “superiority” on the outside, especially towards the guys she is attracted to and especially at the beginning.
+Going through the different types of girls, a Sweet Girl is sweet both on the inside and on the outside, since she doesn’t consider displaying her sweetness as a “weakness” (God bless the Sweet Girls).
+A Diva is sweet on the inside but likes to display a certain image of “superiority” on the outside, especially towards the guys she’s attracted to and especially at the beginning.
 A Non-Submissive Sweet Girl is sweet on the inside, sweet also on the outside, but she has that first-wave feminist backbone which I respect but I’m not attracted to.

-I like girls to be sweet, girly, submissive, and moderately needy of my affection.
-As such, in terms of this first element (“her sweetness”), the girls I’m naturally attracted to are Sweet Girls only.
+I like girls to be sweet, girly, submissive and moderately needy of my affection.
+As such, in terms of this first element (“her sweetness”), the girls I’m naturally attracted to are the Sweet Girls only.

 Girls with no sweetness whatsoever, namely the Evil Bitches, the Autocrats and the Zombies, are only relevant to this conversation in the measure that your screening mechanism needs to be sharp enough to promptly recognise them and filter them out.

 Then we have the Sweet Bitches.
 More often than not they are actually quite attractive, and they represent a big share of the young female population in first-world countries.
 But they are more mischievous than sweet, and more teasing than feminine, and as such I’m just not that impressed by them.